Sir John Dalrymple-Hay, 3rd Baronet: Naval career

-Following the succession of King Edward VII, he was among several retired admirals advanced to Knight Grand Cross of the Order of the Bath (GCB) in the 1902 Coronation Honours list published on 26 June 1902, and received the insignia in an investiture on board the royal yacht Victoria and Albert outside Cowes on 15 August 1902, the day before the fleet review held there to mark the coronation.
+Following the succession of King Edward VII, Dalrymple-Hay was among several retired admirals advanced to Knight Grand Cross of the Order of the Bath (GCB) in the 1902 Coronation Honours list published on 26 June 1902, and received the insignia in an investiture on board the royal yacht Victoria and Albert outside Cowes on 15 August 1902, the day before the fleet review held there to mark the coronation.

 Political career

 Dalrymple-Hay was a Conservative politician.
-He served as member of parliament (MP) for Wakefield 1862–1865.
+He served as a member of parliament (MP) for Wakefield 1862–1865.
 He lost an election at Tiverton on 28 February 1866.
 He represented Stamford 1866–1880.
 In 1880-1885 Admiral Hay was the MP for Wigtown Burghs.
 He was made a privy counsellor in 1874.

 Family

 Dalrymple-Hay married the Hon.
 Eliza Napier, daughter of William John Napier, 9th Lord Napier of Merchistoun, in 1847.
 They had three sons and six daughters.
 Lady Dalrymple-Hay died in 1901.
 Dalrymple-Hay survived her by eleven years and died in January 1912, aged 90.
 He was succeeded in the baronetcy by his second but eldest surviving son, William.